How to build big, strong, durable shoulders at home

 Chris Redig

-Hi, I’m Chris, and I’ve studied, coached and even lived the journey from ordinary to extraordinary.
-At 32, I was soft and far from fit, sparking a decade-long obsession with health and fitness.
-Now, at 43, I've transformed, getting six-pack lean, adding 18 pounds of muscle, and over the past 3 years conquering everything from two full Ironmans to a Spartan Ultra 50k.
+Hi, I’m Chris, and I’ve studied, coached, and lived the journey from ordinary to extraordinary.
+At 31, I was soft, far from fit, and feared becoming a broken-down old dad.
+A decade-long obsession with health and fitness transformed my life.
+I added 18 pounds of muscle, got six-pack lean, and, as a father in my 40s, I’ve conquered everything from two full Ironmans to a Spartan Ultra 50k.

-As a Henselmans Personal Trainer, PN Master Nutrition Coach, and MovNat Expert Trainer, I’m dedicated to helping others craft adventure-ready, beach bodies that thrive both in and out of the gym.
-When you're ready to start your journey, I'm here to guide you.
+As a Henselmans Personal Trainer, PN Master Nutrition Coach, and MovNat Expert Trainer, I specialize in helping busy professional dads regain their strength, energy, and confidence.
+I offer premium online coaching designed to fit seamlessly into your hectic schedule, guiding you to build an adventure-ready body that thrives both in and out of the gym.
+When you’re ready to start your transformation, I’m here to guide you every step of the way.

 Previous